forkineye/ESPixelStick/README.md

 =====================
 [![Join the chat at https://gitter.im/forkineye/ESPixelStick](https://badges.gitter.im/forkineye/ESPixelStick.svg)](https://gitter.im/forkineye/ESPixelStick)

 This is the Arduino firmware for the ESP8266 based ESPixelStick.
 The ESPixelStick is a small wireless E1.31 sACN pixel controller designed to control a single strand of pixels.
 Pixel limitations are mostly based upon your desired refresh rate, around 680 pixels (4 universes) for a 25ms E1.31 source rate.
+MQTT support is provided as well for integration into home automation systems where an E1.31 source may not be present.

 Since this project began, the firmware has moved beyond just pixel support for those with other ESP8266 based devices.
 The ESPixelStick firmware now supports outputting E1.31 streams to serial links as well.
 Note this is not supported on the ESPixelStick hardware, but intended for other ESP8266 devices such as Bill's RenardESP.